ajaxromik/ajaxromik/README.md

 - Hi, I’m @ajaxromik
-- Interested in software development and cybersecurity
+- Interested in software engineering, databases, front-end design, and cybersecurity
-- Learning React
+- Learning MySQL, Linux, and Python + studying about data structures using Java
 - Looking to collaborate on anything interesting, just reach out!
 - How to reach me: @ajaxromik